-Not all towns have a ETECSA telecommunications centre and not all hotels have WiFi (see below for information on hotels in Cuba with WiFi).
+Not all towns have a ETECSA WiFi telecommunications centre and not all hotels have WiFi (see below for information on hotels in Cuba with WiFi).
 You’ll spot the ETECSA centre because there will be a line of locals queuing or leaning against the wall.
 Gringos don’t have to queue for some reason so if you can get over the embarrassment you can shuffle past the line of locals.
 There will also be a massive pylon on top of the centre.

 *Update, this rule doesn’t apply to Havana’s Obispo street centre, we were snubbed and made to join the line which is fair play.
 There are also computers for use (with the card) in the ETECSA telecommunications centres.

 Update: WiFi in Cuba 2017 / 2018

 As of 2017 some casas particulares (local’s rooms for rent, click the term for details on how to find casas) have Wi-Fi.
 Cuba’s internet situation is changing rapidly.
 You do still need the card to log on though.

 As of 2015, the ETECSA has opened eight Pay – For WiFi Hotspots across parks all over the island at a cost of 2 CUC per hour.